golang/proposal/design/29934-error-values.md

 // points, and if so, sets the target to its value and returns true.
 An error
 // matches a type if it is assignable to the target type, or if it has a method
 // As(interface{}) bool such that As(target) returns true.
 As will panic if target
-// is nil or not a pointer.
+// is not a non-nil pointer to a type which implements error or is of interface type.
 //
 // The As method should set the target to its value and return true if err
 // matches the type to which target points.